-- Can the project be implemented any time during the year, regardless of the season? - Will the project be implemented by the WSP or by a contractor? - Is the project size attractive to contractors?
-How will the required equipment and expertise be made available? - Does the WSP have the technical expertise to supervise the project's implementation or will it hire services for project supervision? - How will outside services be procured?
-Is there an existing procurement procedure?
-Does the WSP adhere to the procurement regulations for public entities as stipulated by law? - Does the project estimate provide for price and quantity contingencies? - Is there an officer or project management unit to provide progress reports and feedback on the project's progress?
+- The project can be implemented any time during the year, regardless of the season. - The project will be implemented by the WSP or by a contractor. - The project size is attractive to contractors and whether the required equipment and expertise is available. - The WSP have the technical expertise to supervise the project's implementation or will it hire services for project supervision. - Outside services will be procured or there an existing procurement procedure and how the WSP adheres to the procurement regulations for public entities as stipulated by law. - The project estimate provide for price and quantity contingencies. - There is an officer or project management unit to provide progress reports and feedback on the project's progress.